-In the Peace Precinct, the five carved pillars (also called Dendroglyphs) display plaques containing words and phrases that the artists believe are intrinsic milestones on the road to achieving peace.
+In the Peace Precinct, the five carved pillars (also called Dendroglyphs) display plaques containing words and phrases that the artists asks us to contemplate as milestones on the road to achieving peace.

 In the Arboretum, there is a spectacular play of light through the trees and shrubs.
 As well as the contrast between the sometimes vivid green of park and the muted colours of the eucalypts and acacias.

 Length: The area is not large.
 The length of your walk depends on which path you decide to take and how you choose to move through the area.